-One of the first choices you make, when creating your new D&D character, is which languages they speak.
-Player characters know at least two languages but languages are frequently overlooked or ignored.
+One of the first choices you make when creating your new D&D character is which languages they speak.

-This guide will tell you everything you need to know about the languages of the Forgotten Realms and how to use them in your game.
+This guide will tell you everything you need to know about the languages spoken throughout the many worlds of D&D, and how to use them in your game.

 Dwarvish, Elvish, Gnomish, and Halfling